 We spent the time to write this with the hopes that you would be introduced to our company and consider us when it’s time for a new website or marketing for your auto repair shop.
-That being said, our goal has been to be completely unbiased when writing this, and to in no way manipulate the reader.
+That being said, our goal has been to be completely unbiased when writing this and manipulate the reader in no way.
 The information in this guide is our thoughts on what truly makes a great auto repair shop website.
 I’m honored that you would take the time to read this and hopefully learn from us.

 CEO – Shop Marketing Pros

-There has been this misnomer over the years that Facebook pages and GMB (Google My Business) listings have replaced the need for a website.
+Over the years, there has been this misnomer that Facebook pages and GMB (Google My Business) listings have replaced the need for a website.
 It is my opinion that nothing could be further from the truth.

-Sure, FB pages and GMB listings have a very important place in marketing.
-I wouldn’t dream of having an auto repair shop that didn’t have both of these in place, optimized, and being updated regularly.
+Sure, FB pages and GMB listings have a significant place in marketing.
+I wouldn’t dream of having an auto repair shop that didn’t have both of these in place, optimized, and updated regularly.
 But they don’t take the place of a website.